-ARCPUD Coordinated Unit(s): A building or group of buildings under common management and serving purposes that assist the elderly in maintaining an independent lifestyle.
+ARCPUD Coordinated Unit(s) (an Adult Retirement Community Residential Use): A building or group of buildings under common management and serving purposes that assist the elderly in maintaining an independent lifestyle.
+(Revised May 14, 2007)

 ARCPUD Resident Service(s): A nursing home; drug store or other Local Convenient Retail Use; transportation services for residents; laundry facilities; financial services; barber/beautician; medical evaluation; home health care; adult day care facility; meals on wheels program; exercise or physical therapy center; recreational and education activities; and other similar services or activities.
 All Resident Services shall be operated primarily for the benefit of residents of the ARCPUD.